Updated: Apr 4

-If you are interested in growing or continuing on the path of growth you must ask yourself these same three questions and make note of the answers.
-Without these answers you won't be able to define the path for where you want to go and be able to take purposeful action to get there.
+If you are interested in growing or continuing on the path of growth, you must ask yourself these same three questions and note the answers.
+Without these answers, you won't be able to define the path for where you want to go and take purposeful action to get there.

 When you know who you are, you know who you are not.
-This helps you to make choices in your career, relationships and business that are in alignment with the TRUE YOU.
+This helps you make choices in your career, relationships, and business that align with the TRUE YOU.
 That's why it's important to grow in self-awareness.

-When you know who you are, what you want to do and where you want to go it fuels you to live your life with passion and purpose.
-Passion and purpose pushes you to function with excellence and your life suddenly takes on new meaning.
+When you know who you are, what you want to do and where you want to go, it fuels you to live your life with passion and purpose.
+Passion and purpose push you to function with excellence and your life suddenly takes on new meaning.